ryzeon-dev/op/README.md

 # op - Open Ports
-FOSS utility to detect open and listening ports in linux systems
+FOSS utility to detect open listening ports in linux systems

 ## Installation
 Run the installation script as root